zenblom/cireson-customizations/custom_GridTopPager/README.md

-# Custom Quick From Template
+# Custom Grid Top Pager

 Adds a pager at the top for builtin workitem pages with a grid.